Two U.S. moms in their 40s rocketed to gold and bronze in Olympic bobsled showdown

 This is the pair's second Olympics in a row to find their way to the podium in the single-person "monobob" race, in which a single athlete pushes and then steers the bobsled down the track.

 At the 2022 Beijing Games, Humphries won gold in the event.
-Meyers Taylor tested positive for Covid and was forced to train while isolated in her hotel room.
-She was cleared just in time to race, capturing silver.
+Meyers Taylor tested positive for COVID-19 and was forced to train while isolated in her hotel room.
+She was cleared just in time to race and captured silver.

 The two women are also widely credited with helping convince the International Olympic Committee to add the women's monobob event to the Winter Games, bringing the sport into parity with men's events.